Know How – Class 1 Sound Level Meter

 A simple sound level meter that meets the standard may only provide Sound Pressure measurements whereas a much more sophisticated instrument may provide for the measurement of Sound Pressure, Leq and Peak Sound Pressure.For example, the Noise at Work Regulations which are used in the UK requires, as a minimum, the measurement of LAeq and LCPeak.

-There are many very low cost (under $200) devices masquerading as sound level meters but so far none of these have been proven to meet their sales claims.
+There are many very low cost (under $200) devices masquerading as sound level meters but so far none of these have been proven to meet their sales clams.
 Thus their use may risk hearing damage because of measurement errors.

 Scarlet Class 1 Sound Level Meters